ubleipzig/lod_spcht/README/SPCHT_old.md

 ##### General Node Architecture

-Each Node contains at least a `source`, `graph` and `required` field which define the surrounding note.
+Each Node contains at least a `source`, `predicate` and `required` field which define the surrounding note.
 It can also contain a number of fields that work for all sources, a small number of functions are only available for `source: dict`.
 The following keys are generally applicable:

 * `if_condition` - restrains the use of the field to the value of another field ()
 * `match` - only uses the field if its content matches the specified regex